 You can connect the Blue Yeti X with a regular 3.5mm headphone jack or a USB cable specially designed for Yeti’s USB port.

-Blue Yeti also works with a software called Bluevoice.
-You’ll need either Logitech’s G Hub or the Blue’s Sherpa software to operate this application.
+Blue Yeti also works with the software called Bluevoice.
+You’ll need either Logitech’s G Hub or Blue’s Sherpa software to operate this application.

-Finally, this item has its own stand where you can use it in two modes.
+Finally, this item has its own stand that you can use in TWO modes.
 You can either swivel it up and down or use it as a standard mic.